mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Class-based view -
 A Django view that uses a Python class

+**CPU:**
+Central Processing Unit -
+The primary part of a computer that performs computation and does "the work"

 **CRUD:**
 Create, Read, Update, Delete -
 CRUD represents the most common operations